How to Select the Right All-In-One Solution for Your Service Truck

 All-in-one solutions deliver big benefits to utility and municipality truck fleets — with all the power you need in one machine.

 Ultimate utility truck solutions

-Utility and municipality service technicians install pipes, dig trenches, repair bucket trucks and erect signs — and the right all-in-one system prepares them for any of the jobs they encounter.
-An all-in-one power system can save space, reduce costs and improve reliability for work truck fleets.
+Utility and municipality service technicians install pipes, dig trenches, repair bucket trucks and erect signs — and the right all-in-one system prepares them for any jobs they encounter.
+An all-in-one can save space, reduce costs and improve reliability for work truck fleets.

 Once you’ve determined an all-in-one is the right solution to help your organization reach its goals, how do you choose the best option for your fleet?

 First, consider what your technicians need most often in the field:

 - Do they need air on demand without waiting for the tank to fill?

 - Do they need to power work lights or battery-powered tools?